 The downside of these wheel locks is that they don’t have as many threads as OEM lug nuts do.
 However, it’s a small compromise to make if we take into account everything else that the product offers.

-- Wish there were 2 keys in a package
+- Cons: Wish there was 2 keys in the package.

 DPAccessories manages to combine security, cost-effectiveness, and convenience all in one product.
 That is the reason these wheel locks made it to our list.
 The package features four locks and a key.
 Each package has a different key-to-lock combination so you don’t have to worry about duplicates out there.